typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 side effects involved (opening/closing files, reading/writing content), that way _purity_ is kept.
 Only when that `IO` instance is evaluated all those side-effectful actions will be run.
-In our implementation the `IO` instance will return the amount of bytes copied upon execution, but this is just a design decision.
+In our implementation the `IO` instance will return the amount of bytes copied upon execution, but this is just a desrrrrrign decision.
 Of course errors can occur, but when working with any `IO` those should be embedded in the `IO` instance.
 That is, no exception is raised outside the `IO` and so no `try` (or the like) needs to be used when using the function,